President's House (Philadelphia): President's House site

 The Philadelphia City Council and the Pennsylvania General Assembly each passed resolutions urging the National Park Service to interpret the story of the enslaved Africans at the President's House site.
-In July 2002 a provision was inserted into the FY2003 Department of Interior appropriation bill requiring NPS to study this and report back to the U.S. Congress.
+In July 2002, a provision was inserted into the FY2003 Department of Interior appropriation bill requiring NPS to study this and report back to the U.S. Congress.

 A design process for the President's House site began in October 2002, although it was boycotted by Generations Unlimited.
-Preliminary designs for the site were unveiled at a January 15, 2003 public meeting at the African American Museum in Philadelphia.
+Preliminary designs for the site were unveiled at a January 15, 2003, public meeting at the African American Museum in Philadelphia.
 These were angrily rejected by most of those present, and the design team withdrew from the project.
 Philadelphia City Council appropriated $1.5 million toward a commemoration of the site, which Mayor John Street announced at the Liberty Bell Center's opening, October 9, 2003.

 A second design process was undertaken as a joint project by Independence Park and the City of Philadelphia.
 Congressmen Chakka Fatah and Robert Brady secured $3.6 million in federal funds for the project, which they jointly announced on September 6, 2005.
 A national design competition for the President's House site was announced in late 2005, and more than twenty teams of architects, artists and historians submitted proposals.
 Six of these teams were selected as semi-finalists, and were given stipends to create models and finished drawings.
 The models and drawings were exhibited at the National Constitution Center and the African American Museum in Summer 2006, and the public had several weeks to comment and cast votes for their favorite design.
-Philadelphia architectural firm Kelly-Maello was announced as the winner of the design competition on February 27, 2007.
+Philadelphia architectural firm Kelly Maiello Architects was announced as the winner of the design competition on February 27, 2007.